Azure/azure-cli/doc/authoring_command_modules/authoring_commands.md

 ## Keyword Argument Reference

-**Overview of Keyword Arguments in Azure CLI 2.0**
+**Overview of Keyword Arguments in the Azure CLI**

-When writing commands for Azure CLI 2.0, it is important to understand how keyword arguments (kwargs) are applied.
+When writing commands for the Azure CLI, it is important to understand how keyword arguments (kwargs) are applied.
 Refer to the following diagram.

 ![](/doc/assets/annotated-kwarg-structure.gif)